Abdulrahman-122/.Net_app_store_fully_featured_pipeline_CI-CD_metrics_Logs_traces_argocd/README.md

 # devops-platform-lab
-  - here i will projects using (kubernetes,AWS,Docker,Terraform,python,tilt,....) in order to build a DevOps mind inshallah.
+  - here i will build projects using (kubernetes,AWS,Docker,Terraform,python,tilt,....) in order to build a DevOps mind inshallah.